ProvCheck Terms and Conditions

 6.2.
 Invoicing and payment:

-(b) The Fees exclude GST, which the Client must pay on taxable supplies under the Agreement.
+(b) The Fees exclude GST, which the Client must pay on taxable supplies under these Terms .

 (c) The Client must pay the Fees: